mazzy-ax/Update-Lbi/README.md

 Set-ExecutionPolicy RemoteSigned
 ```

-## Known issues and ideas for a future development
+## Known issues

-* The cmdlet does not read a character encoding from LBI and html-files.
-The cmdlet always use UTF-8 encoding.
+* The function does not read a character encoding from LBI and html-files, it uses UTF-8 encoding anyway.
-* The cmdlet does not use parallel processing.
-It is one thread application.

 ## Changelog